Doors Opening, Doors Closing

 Housing for Life Guidelines

 Front cover of handbook showing a drawing of a house.
-Housing for Life Guidelines.Although more than ten years old, Housing for Life the principles still hold.
-That’s because universal design principles are timeless.
+Housing for Life Guidelines.Although more than ten years old, the Housing for Life Guidelines still have value That’s because universal design principles are timeless.
 There’s the usual attention to access, circulation spaces, and fittings.
 It also includes thermal comfort, security, lighting, operating controls and maintenance.
 Lots of diagrams and drawings help with explanations from a builder/designer perspective.
 There is also a handy metric conversion chart for people still using imperial measures.
 Master Builders Association ACT developed the guide with funding from Commonwealth Department of Veteran Affairs.

 Other handbooks include: